Adding a File to your Task

 ### A Copy of a File

 This adds a copy of the file to Daylite and the file is then available to all users to view in their Daylite.
-This type of file attachment its most suited for documents that do not need to be edited further, such as PDFs.
+This type of file attachment is most suited for documents that do not need to be edited further, such as PDFs.

 ### A Reference to a File

-This is a link to the path of a local file that is available on the Mac in Finder.
+This is a link to the path of a local file that is available on your Mac in Finder.
 Note: Files added in this way will NOT be available to other Daylite users on other computers.

 ### A Reference to a File on the Internet